 Wet trimming cuts down the amount of space you’re going to need for drying afterwards.
 However, remember that during wet trim lots of potent resin from the buds ends up on your scissors and gloves, which can result in the lower potency of the final product.
 You can still use that collected finger hash and add it to bowls and joints though.

 Cut Off A Branch From The Plant

-Once you’re ready to begin, proceed to cut your plant’s branch and put it on your tray.
-You will notice that some cannabis plant branches are quite thick.
-Using scissors will not be fruitful in this situation.
-Go for a pair of robust pruning shears instead, which will help you trim the weed with greater efficiency.
+Start by cutting your plant’s branch with buds still on and putting it on your tray.
+You’ll notice that some cannabis plant branches are quite thick.
+Using scissors won’t be fruitful in this situation – go for a pair of robust pruning shears instead, which will help you snap off weed branches with much greater efficiency.

 Large fan leaves are often present at the end of branches.
-These grow out of buds and you will be easily able to spot them.
+These grow out of bud sites and you’ll be easily able to spot them.
 Growers usually remove fan leaves with their hands; all you need to do is apply a little pressure with your fingers and the stems will immediately snap.
-Your latex gloves will come handy during this part, as a substantial amount of resin comes into contact with your hands.
+Your latex gloves will come in handy during this part, as a substantial amount of resin comes into contact with your hands.